Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Results

 Fig. ~\ref{fig:STDM1} shows that, for all of the simulation combinations, the median difference between low resolution and high resolution counterparts is zero to within a few per~cent, and therefore we can conclude that even the TNG300-2 and TNG100-3 simulations are converged in the DM stripping $t_\rmn{50}$, at least in the aggregate.
-However, although matched pairs of satellites are converged, there is a clear trend in most panels for satellites selected at higher resolution to be stripped more quickly than those selected at lower resolution.
-For example, in the $M_\rmn{*-Infall}=[10^{8},10^{9}]$~$\msun$ panels the TNG300-1 (TNG300-1)-selected satellites attain $t_\rmn{50}$ on average at least 1~Gyr later than the TNG50-1-selected satellites.
+However, although matched pairs of satellites are converged, there is a clear trend in most panels -- as indicated by the distribution median symbols -- for satellites selected at higher resolution to be stripped more quickly than those selected at lower resolution.
+For example, in the $M_\rmn{*-Infall}=[10^{8},10^{9}]$~$\msun$ panels the TNG300-1-selected satellites (purple crosses) attain $t_\rmn{50}$ on average at least 1~Gyr later than the TNG50-1-selected satellites (orange crosses).
 The combination of the fixed stellar mass bin and the increased star formation efficiency towards higher resolution in principle suggests that TNG300-1 subhalo dynamical masses will be higher than for TNG50-1, therefore it could take a longer time to strip to 50~per~cent of the infall mass provided the merger time under dynamical friction is small.
-However, binning the L2 versus L3 data by the L2 $M_\rmn{*-Infall}$ values still leads to results more similar to the L1 binning than to other volume pairs run with the same resolution, therefore the change in stellar mass--halo mass relation may be smaller than differences due to the assembly histories of the host haloes.
+However, binning the L2 versus L3 data by the L2 $M_\rmn{*-Infall}$ values (plus signs) still leads to results more similar to the L1 binning in the same volume (circles) than to other volume pairs run with the same resolution, therefore the change in stellar mass--halo mass relation may be smaller than differences due to the assembly histories of the host haloes.
 The tails of the distributions tend toward haloes that are stripped more quickly at low resolution than high resolution, although in some bins there exists a population of satellites that are stripped almost immediately after infall at high resolution while persisting for longer at lower resolution.

 The status of disruption, as opposed to stripping, is a more challenging target for resolution studies, given that in its most effective definition it considers the point at which the satellite is no longer detected in the simulation.
 We therefore opt to measure the time at which the DM mass has been stripped to 10~per~cent of its original value, $t_\rmn{90}$, at least as a proxy for the mass at which the distribution of mass in the satellite has been strongly disturbed.
 We adopt the same procedure as Fig.~\ref{fig:STDM1}.
 We expect that stochastic alterations to orbits of satellites after pericentre for different resolution versions would reduce the value of one-to-one matches.
 We present the results in Fig.~\ref{fig:STDM2}.